muqbilk/watsonx-SPE-Lab/self-guided-labs/lab-9-use-case-discovery/README.md

 - **Prompt Engineering**: What problem requires a custom model prompt to solve?
 What prompt engineering techniques would be required?
 - **RAG**: What is a scenario where combining retrieved information with generative capabilities could be beneficial?
 - **AutoRAG**: How can automated optimisation help improve your solution?
+- **Time Series API**: Can you leverage the TS API to analyse your data?
+- **Agents**: Can you leverage Agentic frameworks like LangGraph and ReAct and tool/function calling?

 #### Example Ideas!
 1. **Oil reservoir analysis**: Use AI to summarise and analyse historical data from oil reservoirs, including geological, geophysical, and production data, to help the engineers understand the data better.